 To map the parameter range of the model that is compatible with the data, we repeatedly simulated the evolution with random choices for the parameters in certain bounds, see Fig. 4B.
 Among all simulations, we select the ones that show Asyn and Pinterm as observed in the data, i.e., a large depression in fixation probability of synonymous mutations but, simultaneously, a moderately high synonymous diversity.
 Specifically, Fig. 4B shows parameter combinations for which we found Asyn < −0.15 and 0.0025 < Pinterm < 0.010.
 These conditions indicate that a high fraction ( 0.8) of sites has to be deleterious with effect size |sd | ∼ 0.002.
 This result fits well the expectation based on the fixation/extinction times above (see Fig. 2A).
 The results are plausible: (i) a substantial depression in Pfix requires pervasive deleterious mutations, otherwise the majority of observed polymorphisms are neutral and no depression is observed; (ii) in order to hitchhike, the deleterious effect size has to be much smaller than the escape rate, otherwise the double mutant has little or no fitness advantage.
 Consistent with this argument, larger deleterious effects in Fig. 4 correspond to larger escapes rates. (iii) mutations with a deleterious effect smaller than approximately 0.001 behave neutrally consistent with the typical coalescent times observed in HIV.

-The above simulation show that hitchhiking can explain the observation of deleterious mutations that rarely fix.
+The above simulation shows that hitchhiking can explain the observation of deleterious mutations that rarely fix.
 However, in a simple model where nonsynonymous escape mutations are unconditionally beneficial, they almost always fix once they reach high frequencies – Anonsyn is well above zero.
 This is incompatible with the blue line in Fig. 2: in an HIV infection, nonsynonymous mutations at high frequency often disappear again, even though many are at least transiently beneficial.
 Inspecting the trajectories of nonsynonymous mutations suggests the rapid rise and fall of many alleles.
 We test two possible mechanisms that are biologically sound and could explain the transient rise of nonsynonymous mutations: time-dependent selection and within-epitope competition.

 The former hypothesis can be formulated as follows: if the immune system recognizes the escape mutant before its fixation, the mutant might cease to be beneficial and disappear soon, despite its quick initial rise in frequency.
 In support of this idea, Bunnik et al. (2008); Richman et al. (2003) report antibody responses to escape mutants.
 These responses are delayed by a few months, roughly matching the average time needed by an escape mutant to rise from low to high frequency.
 To model this type of behavior, we assume that antibody responses against escape mutations arise with a rate proportional to the frequency against the escape mutation and abolish the benefit of the escape mutations.
-As expected, this type of time dependent fixation retains the potential for hitchhiking, but reduces fixation of nonsynonymous mutations.
+As expected, this type of time-dependent fixation retains the potential for hitchhiking, but reduces fixation of nonsynonymous mutations.
 Figure S3 shows that Pfix of synonymous mutations is not affected by this chance, while Pfix of nonsynonymous mutations approaches the diagonal as the rate of recognition of escape mutants is increased.